Balderdash and Piffle

 Balderdash and Piffle is a British television programme on BBC in which the writers of the Oxford English Dictionary asked the public for help in finding the origins and first known citations of a number of words and phrases.
 Presented by Victoria Coren, it was a companion to the dictionary's Wordhunt project.

-The OED panel consisted of John Simpson, the Chief Editor of the OED; Peter Gilliver, who was also the captain of the Oxford University Press team in University Challenge: The Professionals; and etymologist Tania Styles, who also appeared in the "dictionary corner" in Countdown.
+The OED panel consisted of John Simpson, the Chief Editor of the OED; Peter Gilliver, who was also the captain of the Oxford University Press team in University Challenge: The Professionals; and etymologist Tania Styles, who previously appeared in "Dictionary Corner" on Countdown.

 Series 1

-The first series of Balderdash and Piffle was originally broadcast in January 2006.Each programme was based around a letter; the first season covered the letters P, M, N, S, C, and B in that order.
+The first series of Balderdash and Piffle was originally broadcast in January 2006.
+Each programme was based around a letter; the first season covered the letters P, M, N, S, C, and B in that order.
 Following the conclusion of the first series, a follow-up seventh episode aired on 16 April 2006 with updates on the discoveries members of the public had made, resulting in several further changes to the dictionary.